Of course, the Glacier Express train from St. Moritz to Zermatt had to be included in our 2 week Swiss train itinerary.

 Book a tour to do the Glacier Express

-If you’re not able to book your tickets yourself, either for the Glacier Express or one of the alternative stretches of the route, then you can always consider to ask a travel agent or tour operator.
-You’ll not join a tour but buy a travel package that includes the train tickets and (optional) other travel related products like transfers and hotels.
+If you’re not able to book your tickets yourself, either for the Glacier Express or one of the alternative stretches of the route, then you can always consider asking a travel agent or tour operator.
+You won’t join a tour but you’re buying a travel package that includes the train tickets and (optional) other travel-related products like transfers and hotels.
 Check out some of the options below:

 - Glacier Express one day round trip from Zürich or from Basel or Bern